UKGovCamp/www.ukgovcamp.com/wordpress-export/looking-for-advice-on-codifying-govcamps-legal-structure/index.md

 categories:
   - "govcamp"
   - "ukgovcamp"
+author: "dave.durant"
 ---
 For more than a decade GovCamp has been the UK's premier unconference for government and government-adjacent folks.
 During that time we've been what's known as an unincorporated association - "an organisation set up through an agreement between a group of people who come together for a reason other than to make a profit" but without any formal legal structure.

 We've recently decided that we need to put GovCamp on a more formal legal footing.
 There are a number of reasons for this.